brown9804/MicrosoftCloudEssentialsHub/0_Azure/3_AzureAI/3_BotServices/demos/2_SemanticModelSharepoint.md

         - Run the indexer to start indexing your SharePoint content.
         - Use the Azure portal to monitor the indexing process and ensure it completes successfully.
    - Query the Index: Use the Azure Cognitive Search API to query the indexed data and retrieve relevant results.

-## How to accessing the Semantic Index

-Find below more information about how to access the Semantic Index, like within your custom chatbots or through Copilot:

-1. `Microsoft 365 Copilot`: Create `Copilot Agents` within SharePoint to automate tasks and answer questions based on the semantic index.
+2. `Microsoft 365 Copilot`: Create `Copilot Agents` within SharePoint to automate tasks and answer questions based on the semantic index.
 This feature allows you to build custom agents without coding, making it easier to integrate with your workflows.
-2. `Custom Chatbots`:
+3. `Custom Chatbots`:
    - `Microsoft Bot Framework`: Create a bot using the Microsoft Bot Framework, integrate it with Microsoft Graph API to access SharePoint data, and use the semantic search capabilities provided by the Semantic Index to enhance the bot's responses.
         - Create a bot using the Microsoft Bot Framework.
         - Integrate the bot with Microsoft Graph API to access SharePoint data.